Indianapolis Federal Offenses Attorney

 Double jeopardy laws protect accused individuals from facing charges for the same offense twice, but this only applies when the charges are from an identical sovereign entity.
 Double jeopardy is not applied when both the federal and state government prosecute separately, so an accused individual may face prosecution from the state and then face prosecution for the same offense from the federal government.

-The attorneys at Banks & Brower have more than 40 combined years of experience with criminal justice, and we work tirelessly to protect the rights of our clients.
+The criminal defense attorneys at Banks & Brower have more than 40 combined years of experience with criminal justice, and we work tirelessly to protect the rights of our clients.
 If you are facing charges for federal crimes, reach out to our firm for a consultation with one of our attorneys.
 We will review the charges against you, determine the jurisdiction for your case, and let you know how we can help.